-Dam 6 Sewer Separation Project Construction Gets 5-0 Commission Vote
+Dam 6 Sewer Separation Project Ready to Break Ground

-The City will finance the project through KDHE’s Revolving Loan Fund program, an offering that provides below market interest rates for qualifying utility projects.
+The City has secured financing for the project through KDHE’s Revolving Loan Fund program, an offering that provides below market interest rates for qualifying utility projects.

 Amino Brothers Construction will serve as the general contractor, besting 11 other bidders to win the contract for the project.